dsantos-lean/MyClean/user_stories/user_story_04_SetAvailability.md

-# User story title: Set Availability
+# User Story Title: Set Availability

 ## Priority: 20

 ## Estimation: 2 days
-Any notes on estimation go here.
-Keep your planning poker game numbers.
-For example
-* Lean: 2 days
+- Lean: 2 days
-* Jeomin: 2 days
+- Jeomin: 2 days
-- Dea : 2 days
+- Dea: 2 days
-* Adithyan: 3 days
+- Adithyan: 3 days

-## Assumptions (if any):
+## Assumptions:
+- Cleaners will have access to a user-friendly interface to set their availability.
+- Availability includes selecting specific days of the week and defining working hours for each day.

 ## Description:
-Version 1 : Cleaners are able to set their available days and hours
+As a **registered cleaner**, I want to set my available days and hours so that customers can view my schedule and book services accordingly.

-## Tasks, see chapter 4.

-1. Task 1, Estimation XX days
-2. ...
+## Tasks:
+1. Develop Availability Selection Interface (2 days)
+   - Design an interface that allows cleaners to select their available days and working hours.
+   - Include dropdowns, checkboxes, or a calendar-like selection for ease of use.

 # UI Design:
 * Mockup design screenshot of Availability Page, https://ninjamock.com/Designer/Workplace/202371224/Team